spring-attic/flight627/README.md

   The underlying mechanisms are language neutral.
 Specific services can provide different services for different languages or language versions.

-## The Eclipse plugin
+## The Eclipse UI plugin

-  The Eclipse plugin allows you to sync the projects in your workspace with the cloud-based sync backbone mechanism.
+  The Eclipse UI plugin (org.eclipse.flight.ui.integration) allows you to sync the projects in your workspace with the cloud-based sync backbone mechanism.
 It is the central element to provide a smooth and seamless transition from using Eclipse towards using more and more cloud-based tooling.

-  At the moment the Eclipse plugin also acts as a service that reacts to changes and stores metadata (compilation and reconciling results) back into the cloud.
-It can also answer content-assist requests.
+## The Eclipse JDT service

+  The Eclipse JDT service project (org.eclipse.flight.jdt.service) is the service that provides a number of Java related services (like reconciling, navigation, rename in file, and content-assist).
+It ran be used within a running Eclipse IDE (in that case the running Eclipse IDE serves also as the host for the JDT cloud service) or within a headless environment on a cloud machine.

 ## The web editor